echicken/doorparty-connector/README.md

+# This project has been retired

-# Deprecated and replaced by [DoorParty Connector v2](https://github.com/echicken/dpc2).
+It has been replaced by [DoorParty Connector v2](https://github.com/echicken/dpc2).

 ## doorparty-connector